Andy-UTAS/SSP/docs/4-crystal/4-1-realspace.md

 </figure>

   1. Sketch the Wigner-Seitz unit cell and two other possible primitive unit cells of the crystal.
-  2. If the distance between the filled cirles is $a=0.28$ nm, what is the area of the primitive unit cell?
+  2. If the distance between the filled circles is $a=0.28$ nm, what is the area of the primitive unit cell?
   How would this area change if all the empty circles and the filled circles were identical?
   3. Write down one set of primitive lattice vectors and the basis for this crystal.
   What happens to the number of elements in the basis if all empty and filled circles were identical?